GoldenbergLab/naming-and-documentation-conventions/README.md

 - `download`: scripts for downloading data
 - `class`: code and data associated with classes that were taken by the lab
 - `tools`: general tools associated with the lab

+In the Goldenberg Lab, all repositories **should follow with** the name of the project.
+This should be a comprehensive name that could be recognized by someone who doesn't know the project or the analysis.
+Here are some examples for bad names:
+- Joes-happiness
+- joe-version1
+- r-analysis-cats

+Here are some examples for good names:
+- task-happiness-stanford-network-longetudinal
+- analysis-emotion-regulation-intevention-covid

 #### Use all lowercase letters.